 Jimi Hendrix wrote this letter to Reprise Records describing what he wanted for the cover art of The Jimi Hendrix Experience album “Electric Ladyland” but he was mostly ignored.

-A letter Hendrix wrote to Reprise Records described exactly what he wanted for the cover, but it was mostly ignored.
-He expressly asked for a color photo by Linda Eastman (later Linda McCartney) of the group sitting with children on a sculpture from Alice in Wonderland in Central Park, NY, even drawing a picture of it for reference.
+Hendrix asked for this color photo by Linda Eastman of the group sitting with children on a sculpture from Alice in Wonderland in Central Park, and even drew a picture of it for reference.

 The company Experience Hendrix, which owns the rights to the album and most of Hendrix’s catalogue, has stated that the original UK nudes cover will not be used any longer, since Hendrix himself did not like it; nonetheless Hendrix’s own choice, the Eastman photo, is still ignored.